 - Get her to join me on the dance floor.

 - Take a singing crab’s advice and kiss the girl.

 - I’m certain a flower was involved because at 19, I was hard-coded for that kind of corniness.

 - Ride off into the sunset to the sound of a full orchestra.

-After all the previous mistakes I had done in the name of romance, I had learned nothing at all.
+It would seem after all the previous mistakes I had done in the name of romance, I had learned nothing at all.